-I’ve discovered a few tricks over the years to staying on top of housework despite having an endless to-do list.
+As a busy homeschooling work-from-home mom, I’ve discovered a few tricks over the years to staying on top of housework despite having an endless to-do list.
 Is my house showroom ready?
-Definitely not, but it’s manageable, comfortable, and we have clean clothes.😉
+Definitely not!
+Yet it’s manageable, comfortable, and we have clean clothes.
+(Most days.)

 Whether you’re feeling overwhelmed or just looking for help to get things done, I hope these cleaning tips help you as much as they still help me.

-There are things that need cleaned daily, weekly, and not as often.
+There are things that need to get cleaned daily, weekly, and not as often.
 Make a cleaning routine for each one.

-- The easiest way I have found to get daily cleaning done is to include it in my morning and evening routines.
+- The easiest way I find to get daily cleaning done is to include it in my morning and evening routines.

-- For a weekly cleaning routine try designating each chore to be done on a particular day, for example floors on Friday.
+- For a weekly cleaning routine try designating each chore to be done on a particular day.
+For example, floors on Friday, or washing on Wednesday.
+This is what I do as part of my busy working homeschool mom schedule.
 Another idea for a weekly cleaning routine is to set aside an hour or two on a certain day and get them all out of the way at once.

-- Don’t forget to make a routine for those chores that don’t need done as often, like dusting the blinds or cleaning windows.
-If you need more help with coming up with a cleaning routine that works for you, this post walks you through it.
+- Don’t forget to make a routine for those chores that don’t need to get done as often.
+For example, dusting the blinds or cleaning windows.

 Wipe down counters while something heats in the microwave.
 Don’t waste precious minutes waiting while something cooks.
 You can clean a lot in a few minutes, such as: